chasemock1/Recipe-Saver/README.md

 ## Overview

-_**Recipe Saver** is a web application that you can create and save your favorite recipes for easy access later.
+**Recipe Saver** is a web application that you can create and save your favorite recipes for easy access later.
 The application also will have a rotating recipe of the day, as well as having current "trending" recipes.

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+The **Recipe Saver** MVP is:
+ - Create 3 tables
+ - Have association between 2 tables
+ - Full CRUD throughout the whole applicaition
+ - 2 media queries
 <br>

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
-- _etc._
+- Get more familar with ruby on rails
+- Implement 1 Post-Mvp item

 <br>